lightbend/kalix-jvm-sdk/samples/customer-registry-quickstart/README.md

 mvn compile
 ```

-#[[
 ## Running Locally

-]]#
-In order to run your application locally, you must run the Akka Serverless proxy.
+To run the example locally, you must run the Akka Serverless proxy.
 The included `docker-compose` file contains the configuration required to run the proxy for a locally running application.
 It also contains the configuration to start a local Google Pub/Sub emulator that the Akka Serverless proxy will connect to.
 To start the proxy, run the following command from this directory:

-### macOS and Windows

 ```
 docker-compose up
 ```

-### Linux

 > On Linux this requires Docker 20.10 or later (https://github.com/moby/moby/pull/40007),
 > or for a `USER_FUNCTION_HOST` environment variable to be set manually.